shuftipro/iOS-SDK/verification-with-ocr/README.md

 --------------- | ------------
 5 Nov 2018     | Added async parameter in sdk.
 15 Jan 2019    | Updated SDK with async uploading progress.
-22 Jan 2019    | Updated SDK with progress bar (in percentage).
+22 Jan 2019    | Updated SDK with progress bar (in percentage.
-12 Apr 2019    | Updated SDK swift version to swift 5).
+12 Apr 2019    | Updated SDK swift version to swift 5.
+18 May 2019    | Added support to install through cocoapods.